Param-Harrison/kidzode/public/courses/pixel-heroes/magic8_question.md

 # Ask a Question

-Make your Magic 8-Ball ask for a question first!
+Now make your Magic 8-Ball ask for a question first!
+Press Run, type your question, then press Enter.

-## What to Do
-1. Press Run
-2. Type your question
-3. Press Enter

 ```python
 import random